Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Auditing/What is Security Auditing.md

 ## Combined approach

-Integrate Security Audit and Penetration Testing: Some organizations choose to combine security audits and penetration tests, often through a  holistic security assessment that incorporates both elements.
+***Integrate Security Audit and Penetration Testing:*** Some organizations choose to combine security audits and penetration tests, often through a holistic security assessment that incorporates both elements.

-Advantages
+**Advantages**
 + Streamlines the assessment process by combining policy, procedural and technical evaluations.
 + Provides a more complete picture of the organization’s security posture in a single engagement.
-+ Can be more efficient and cost-effective by addressing both compliance and technical vulnerabilities simultaneously.
++ Can be more efficient and cost-effective

 ---
 # Definitions